At a Glance

 At UserTesting, we most often run qualitative remote usability studies.
-Qualitative studies help find general usability problems and trends by watching participants use an interface.
-The goal is to understand why the participants are experiencing usability problems so that improvements can be made.
+Qualitative studies help find general usability problems and trends by watching contributors use an interface.
+The goal is to understand why the contributors are experiencing usability problems so that improvements can be made.

 Before you begin running studies, we first suggest grouping your users into your customer segments.
 Segmenting your customers is important because it helps you organize and group your target audiences.
 It seems straightforward, but different customers have different needs.
 One group’s behavior, likes, or needs may be different than another group.